V4Fire/Client/src/super/i-block/modules/lfc/README.md

 });
 ```

-## execCbAfterComponentCreated
+### execCbAfterComponentCreated

-Executes the specified callback after the component switched to `created` and returns a result of the invocation.
+Executes the specified callback after the component switched to `created`.
-If the callback can be invoked immediately, it will be invoked, and the method returns the invocation' result.
+If the callback can be called immediately, it will be called and the method will return the call result.
 Otherwise, the method returns a promise.

 ```js